Welcome to Marlborough St Mary's CE Primary School

 Sharing books together

-We promote the sharing of books with both parents where possible.
-As children listen to the style in which books and other reading materials are read, they learn the art of reading for pleasure and for information.
-They learn to distinguish between text and illustrations.
+We promote the sharing of books with as many family members as possible.
 They learn where a book begins and ends and that we read from left to right and from top to bottom.
 They increase their understanding of the vocabulary used.
 They get a feel for the concept of rhyme.
 They begin to notice writing all around them and want to know what it says.
 Ultimately, they want to be able to read things for themselves.

 When your child is sharing a book with you try to remember some of the following points:-